mo1515/Biggo/README.md

 # BigO
-A simple search engine made to search 100k links that were scraped
+A simple search engine made to search across 100k links that were scraped